graffardi/raycast-trello-mm/README.md

 This repository contains the code for a Raycast x Trello integration for Monkey Management. 🐒

-Initial monkey asset link: [here](https://iconduck.com/emojis/36437/monkey).
+Initial monkey asset link [here](https://iconduck.com/emojis/36437/monkey).